 Mascara is my desert island makeup item.
-I have really small eyes, so I rely on mascara to help me look awake and balance out the rest of my face.
+I have really small eyes, so I rely on a volumizing mascara to help me look awake and balance out the rest of my face.

 The reason these two mascaras are particularly exciting for me is because they both use a “tubing” formula that basically coats your eyelashes and makes them look fuller and longer.
 The tubing formula allows the mascara to stay put all day, until you apply some very light pressure with warm water to remove it (more on that later).

 I first tried the Thrive mascara last November.
 I fell in love with the formula immediately and talked about it many times on IG and my newsletter.
 Then, I kept hearing bloggers I trust talk about the Hourglass tubing mascara.
 Many said they liked it even better than Thrive!
 So, naturally, I had to give it a go.